How Much Does an Inground Pool Cost?

 - Whether a Fence Must be Installed – Pools require fencing.
 If your yard isn’t fenced, that will be an additional cost not covered in this guide.

-Retail Cost Range (Equipment Only)
+Retail Cost Range (Pool Only)

 Here are sample swimming pool shell costs for common sizes in small, medium and large.
 The range accounts for the various shell materials available.

 Pools costs for accessories, contractors and labor are below.

 - $4,200 – $6,800 | 12’x20’

 - $4,900 – $6.900 | 14’x28’

 - $5,000 – $7,800 | 8’x36’

 - $6,500 – $8,700 | 16′ x 34′ x 25′